Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 - [Colorrrs](https://www.webfx.com/web-design/hex-to-rgb/) | used to convert hex color to rgb color.

-- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) | used to inpect the elements, codes and to see the how the site look like on various phones and tabletts
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) | used to inspect the elements, codes and to see the how the site look like on various phones and tabletts

 - [Clippy](https://bennettfeely.com/clippy/) | used to get rapidly codes to design forms with clip-path.

-- [DeepL](https://www.deepl.com/) | used to translate words from French to englishs and write the website content and the read me file
+- [DeepL](https://www.deepl.com/) |  used to translate words from French to English and to write the content of the website and the 'Read me' file

 # Credits